Sreya1629/Sreya1629.github.io/README.md

 The portfolio showcases:

 * My background as a B.Tech Information Technology student
-* My interest in Cybersecurity and Ethical Hacking
+* My interest in AI and ML development, and Cyber Security
 * Skills and technologies I'm learning
 * Current goals and projects
 * Contact information